Frequently Asked Questions for Spas

 Q – What happens when pH is out of balance?

-- pH that is not balanced is corrosive to your spa equipment and can be irritable to your skin and eyes.
+- pH that is too low is corrosive to your spa equipment and can be irritable to your skin and eyes.

 - Unbalanced pH can cause foaming.

-- pH that is too high, can cause slime to become present in the water.
+- pH that is too high, can cause cloudy water and scale can begin to form on your spa.